-In another small bowl, stir the vinegar, bourbon, preserves, 2 tablespoons water and a large pinch of salt and pepper together to combine.
+In another small bowl, whisk the vinegar, bourbon, preserves, 2 tablespoons water and a large pinch of salt and pepper together.
 Pour half of the mixture over each rack and tightly seal each in the foil, crimping the edges to make a packet.

 Transfer the foil packets on the baking sheet to the oven and bake until the meat is tender and starts to pull away from the bones, about 1 1/2 hours.

 Remove the baking sheet from the oven.
 Carefully open the foil packets and pour the liquid into a small saucepan.
 Bring to a strong simmer over medium-high heat and cook until it is reduced by about half and becomes a thin but syrupy glaze, stirring frequently, 6 to 8 minutes.
 It will thicken further as it cools.

 Line another baking sheet with foil and gently transfer the ribs to it.
 Position a rack on the top level of the oven and preheat the broiler.

 Using a pastry brush, generously coat the ribs with about half of the glaze.
 Broil until browned and charred in spots, 2 to 4 minutes.
 Brush generously with some of the remaining glaze and return to the broiler until deeply browned and charred in additional spots, 2 to 4 minutes more.
 Brush the finished ribs with any remaining glaze.
 Slice each rack between the bones and serve.

 Copyright 2020 Television Food Network, G.P.
 All rights reserved.

 Tools You May Need

 Price and stock may change after publish date, and we may make money off